jacobh300/MarchingCubes/README.md

 # MarchingCubes
 A rendering program based on the Marching Cubes algorithm that allowed for generating a polygon mesh based on a set of 3D values.

+Look into the PDF file for a more detailed explanation of the algorithm

 ![alt text](https://i.imgur.com/RraAgHg.gif)

 Interface/GUI